This article is about a SPAN element that destroyed my layout,

 <div id="parent" style="border: 1px solid red; background-color: cyan; margin-left: 20%; margin-right: 20%;"> Parent <div id="child1" style="border: 0.5em solid green; background-color: yellow;"> Child 1 </div> <span id="child2" style="border: 1em solid blue; background-color: orange; display: inline-block;"> Child 2 </span> </div>

-So always put display: inline-block;
+So always put display: inline-block; upon any SPAN

-, else it might protrude from
+that has a border or padding, else it might protrude from

 its parent, and obscure sibling elements.